 - Students must be certified as a Nitrox Diver.

 - Students must show a minimum of fifty logged dives.

 - Students must possess a level of physical and mental fitness suitable for the pressures of diving in the wreck environment, to a depth of 150 fsw.

-Bring the minimum required, bring what you have, and bring lots of questions, but I would suggest you hold off on most major new equipment purchases until after the class.
-I have some equipment for you to try and compare.
+Bring the minimum required, bring what you have, and bring lots of questions, but I would suggest you hold off on most major new equipment purchases until after the class, or you speak with me.